-This is a highlight of the first nine stops listed on the 11 mile Cades Cove Loop Tour that you can pick up for $1.00 at any Visitor Center or online.
+This is a highlight of the first nine stops listed on the 11 mile Cades Cove Loop Tour that you can pick up for $1.00 at any Visitor Center.
 The first stop is the Orientation Shelter at the entrance and you can also pick up a booklet there.

 Stop 2 – Sparks Lane

 This gravel side road connects at each end with the loop road.
 It can be used as a shortcut to exit the loop at this point.
 It’s definitely worth the drive and you can connect with the loop again at the beginning.

 There is parking here and it’s a short 1/4 mile hike to the cabin.
 From the first parking lot, the path is a woodsy, shady walk, or if you stop at the next parking area, you can walk across the open field.
 This was my favorite cabin; built in the early 1820s, it is the oldest clog home in the Cove.
 Don’t miss the little path from the front porch to the stream – very peaceful and scenic.

 Stop 4 – Primitive Baptist Church

 You have to drive 1/4 mile down a gravel road to get here, but don’t miss it.
 Some of the earliest settlers established this church in 1827 and that log structure was replaced with this one in 1887.
 Look at the ceiling and you’ll see handprints from the raising of the ceiling caused by the sap of the wood clinging to the hands of the workmen.
 There is a gravestone here from the Revolutionary War.
 See my blog post about the church graveyards on the loop.

 Stop 5 – Methodist Church